Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Introduction

-The rest of the paper is organized as follows: Section~\ref{sec:sysModel} describes the MIMO system model and the maximum likelihood~(ML) MIMO detector.
+The rest of the paper is organized as follows: Section~\ref{sec:sysModel} describes the MIMO system model and the maximum likelihood MIMO detector.
 Section~\ref{sec:cim} is a primer on Coherent Ising machines~(CIM) and describes the model used to evaluate our methods.
-Section~\ref{sec:design} describes our enhanced degenerate delta Ising formulation, a heuristic approach for estimating the required search radius (based on the channel measurements and received signal), and our Multi-Stage Delta Ising MIMO~(MDI-MIMO) algorithm.
+Section~\ref{sec:design} describes our proposed degenerate delta Ising formulation, a heuristic approach for estimating the required search radius (based on the channel measurements and received signal), and our Multi-Stage Delta Ising MIMO algorithm.
 Section~\ref{sec:eval} presents our evaluation results.
-We evaluate the BER and spectral efficiency of our methods for $16 \times 16$, $32 \times 32$, $16 \times 32$, and $32 \times 64$ MIMO systems.
-Our empirical analysis shows that our methods can provide significant performance improvements over MMSE-SIC~\cite{optimalMMSEsic} and the commonly used MMSE detector: achieving a BER of $10^{-3}$ (with 16-QAM and 64-QAM modulations) at an SNR approximately 4 dB lower than MMSE-SIC and 18 dB lower than MMSE, and providing throughput improvements (for large MIMO systems) of up to 100\% over MMSE-SIC and up to 200\% over MMSE.
-Even in the case of massive MIMO systems, where MMSE and MMSE-SIC are supposed to be near optimal, our methods can provide 50\% better throughput.
+We evaluate the BER and spectral efficiency of our methods for ($16$ users $\times$ $16$ antennas), ($32$ users $\times$ $32$ antennas), ($16$ users $\times$ $32$ antennas), and ($32$ users $\times$ $64$ antennas) MIMO systems.
+Our empirical analysis shows that our methods can provide significant performance improvements over MMSE-SIC~\cite{optimalMMSEsic} and the commonly used MMSE detector: achieving a BER of $10^{-3}$ (with 16-QAM and 64-QAM modulations) at an SNR approximately 4~dB lower than MMSE-SIC and 18~dB lower than MMSE, and providing throughput improvements (for large MIMO systems) of up to 100\% over MMSE-SIC and up to 200\% over MMSE.
+Even in the case of massive MIMO systems, where MMSE and MMSE-SIC perform extremely well~\cite{mmseMassiveMimo1,mmseMassiveMimo3}, our methods provide a 50\% throughput improvement.
+We compare our methods against several machine learning/AMP-based MIMO detectors and show that, for a ($4$ users $\times$ $4$ antennas) MIMO system, our proposed methods significantly outperform them and achieve near-optimal performance.
 We perform extensive micro-benchmarking experiments to optimize the free parameters of our algorithm and justify our design choices.
-Finally, we evaluate our methods for a realistic $16 \times 16$ LTE scenario and demonstrate that our performance gains extend to realistic MIMO systems.
-We conclude our work and discuss some interesting future directions in Section~\ref{sec:conclusion}.
+We evaluate our methods for a realistic ($16$ users $\times$ $16$ antennas) LTE scenario and demonstrate that our performance gains extend to realistic MIMO systems.
+In Section~\ref{sec:parallelTempering}, we show that the performance gains of our proposed methods are not limited to Coherent Ising machines but also generalize to other physics-inspired methodologies like Parallel Tempering (PT)~\cite{minsungParallelTemp}.
+It is observed that with the same PT solver, over two orders of magnitude better BER is achieved for 16-QAM ($16$ users $\times$ $16$ antennas)~MIMO with our proposed design, compared to the baseline design.
+We conclude our work and discuss future directions in Section~\ref{sec:conclusion}.